LukeShu/leaguer/doc/Sprint3-Retrospective.md

 ## Alerts (#alerts)

-The alerts system was implemented with the help of the Mailboxer gem which is the same as the personal message system.
-The Alert system was made available to anyone who had permissions to create an alert and all users were notified when an alert was created with live update, a pop up notification which redirects to the list of alerts, in the navigation bar of the recieving users.
-The alerts icon appered only when there is a new alert.
+The alerts system was implemented with the help of the 'Mailboxer' gem which is the same as the private message system.
+The Alert system was made available to anyone who had permissions to create an alert and all users were notified when an alert was created with a live update, a pop up notification which redirects to the list of alerts, in the navigation bar of the recieving users.
+The alerts icon appeared only when there is a new alert.

 ## Project Leaguer Logo (#logo))